cran11x/pumpfun-bundler/README.md

    npm install
    ```

-5. **Configure Your Environment**: Edit the .env file with your wallet details
+5. **Configure Your Environment**:
+   - Create a `.env` file in the root directory
+   - Add your Helius RPC URL: `HELIUS_RPC_URL=https://mainnet.helius-rpc.com/?api-key=YOUR_API_KEY`
+   - Get your API key from https://helius.dev
+   - See the ENV Setup section below for all available options

 6. **Launch the Tool**: Start the bundler with
    ```